boomlinde/pocketacid/README.md

 Since there are no joysticks on the keyboard, these don't represent a full set of controls, but can for example be used while sequencing.

-Some controls apply globally across the program:
+Some controls apply globally across the program (except in the project picker):

 | Button(s)    | Effect                                              |
 | ------------ | --------------------------------------------------- |